flyte/mqtt-io/README.md

     bouncetime: 200
 ```

+Also, you can use interrupt_payload: "ON" in pair with interrupt_payload_reset: "OFF" for HomeAssistant.
+E.g. motion sensors could be integrated more seamlessly like that.

 ### Modules

 The IO modules are pluggable and multiple may be used at once.
 For example, if you have a Raspberry PI with some GPIO pins in use and also a PCF8574 IO expander on the I2C bus, you'd list two modules in the `gpio_modules` section and set up the inputs and outputs accordingly: